 Judge Charles E. Burns and Stephanie Garza, Elections Administrator, informed the Commissioners Court of the need to approve the Order Calling the Constitutional Amendment Election set for November 7, 2023 and that it be posted on the Kenedy County website.

-Sarita Armstrong-HixonIsrael Vela, Jr. the Order Calling the November 7, 2023 Constitutional Amendment Election is approved as presented and be posted on the Kenedy County website.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the Order Calling the November 7, 2023 Constitutional Amendment Election is approved as presented and be posted on the Kenedy County website.

 Discuss & Act on Approving the Notice of Election Set for November 7, 2023.